rzownir/webfaction-rails-environment/README.markdown

 ## What's Provided
 * Ruby 1.8.7 (latest from the 1.8.7 subversion branch)
 * RubyGems 1.3.1 (plus subsequent updates, if any)
-* Gems: rails, merb, mongrel, mongrel\_cluster, thin, capistrano, termios, ferret, acts\_as\_ferret, god, sqlite3-ruby, mysql, and typo
+* Gems: rails, thin, capistrano, termios, god, sqlite3-ruby, mysql, and typo
 * Git 1.6.2.1
 * nginx 0.6.35 (with nginx-upstream-fair module for fair load balancing)
 * Monit 4.10.1